sorenReber/C-plus-plus/README.md

 # Overview

 In this repository are a standard basic Hello World.
-Pong clone built using Raylib from a tutorial but modified to make use of classes and OOP.
+2 PlayerPong clone built using Raylib from a tutorial but modified to make use of classes and OOP.
+Uses W & S for one side and the up & down arrows for the other, r resets the ball after someone wins.
 Battleship game played in the console.

 I created these programs in this repository to learn how to create programs in C++.